grame-cncm/faustdoc/src/manual/syntax.md

 | `expression <: expression` | 1         | right        | Split Composition       |
 | `expression :> expression` | 1         | right        | Merge Composition       |

+Please note that a higher priority value means a higher priority in the evaluation order.
+There is a companion table that gives the associativity of each numerical operator in infix expressions.

 #### Parallel Composition

 The *parallel composition* (e.g., `(A,B)`) is probably the simplest one.
 It places the two block-diagrams one on top of the other, without connections.
 The inputs of the resulting block-diagram are the inputs of `A` and `B`.
 The outputs of the resulting block-diagram are the outputs of `A` and `B`.